 Looking to sell electronics for some extra cash?
-Before your old smartphones, laptops, PCs, and other electronic devices end up in a landfill, consider selling them instead.
+Before your old smartphones, watches, laptops, PCs, and other electronic devices end up in a landfill, consider selling them instead.

 If I had a penny for every electronic device thrown in the trash, I would be one rich person.